 Click here for my favorite venues and vendors.

-I look forward to discussing your wedding ceremony with you.
+I look forward to discussing your wedding with you!
 Please email me to get acquainted, ask questions, and/or to arrange a no-obligation interview.
+If you provide the date, time and location of your event, I'll get back to you within 24 hours about my availability.

 Follow Kezia Bacon Weddings on Social Media